andifalk/spring-cloud-gateway-workshop/lab2/README.md

   * DoS and DDoS attacks
 * Limit the number of requests according to a pricing model

-If a request is blocked by the limiter then the response `HTTP 429 - Too Many Requests` is sent.
+If a request is blocked by the limiter then the response `HTTP 429 - Too Many Requests` is sent instead of a `HTTP 200 - OK` status.

 The standard rate limiter implementation of the spring cloud gateway is the [Redis](https://redis.io/) rate limiter.
 That is why a [Redis](https://redis.io/) database is required.

-First, we have to add another dependency to the maven _pom.xml_ file:
+First, we have to add another dependency to the maven `pom.xml` file:

-pom.xml
+__pom.xml:__

 ```xml
 <dependencies>